mongodb/docs-realm/examples/dotnet/README.md

 4. Navigate to ``/examples/dotnet/`` and open ``dotnet.sln`` in Visual Studio.

-   **NOTE:** You might need to update XCode -- the Xamarin code requires a specific version of the SDks.
+   **NOTE:** You might need to update XCode -- the MAUI/Xamarin code requires a specific version of the SDks.
 Visual Studio will tell you if this is the case.

 5. In Visual Studio, expand ``dotnet``, expand ``Examples``, and then right-click on Dependencies.